 - How long do you plan on staying in the unit?

 - Are you willing to do outside work on your unit (snow removal, cut grass, etc.)?

 - What amenities do you want access to?

 - Are you okay with paying HOA fees?

-Once you figure out which type of unit is right for you, be sure to check out open houses and schedule a visit to the communities where you are interested.
-Our team at Big Sky Apartments would be happy to show you around and help you find your new home.
+If you decide that apartments are right for you, Big Sky Apartments in Staunton, VA would love to be your first choice.
+Big Sky offers luxury, pet-friendly apartments with a range of spacious floor plans that are ideal for singles, couples, and families!
+Our team would be happy to show you around and help you find your new home.
 Call us at (540) 213-0234 or send us a message to schedule your visit today.